laut-german/hexagonal-architecture-go/README.md

 ![Go Version](https://img.shields.io/badge/go-%3E%3D1.22-blue)
 ![License: GPL v3.0](https://img.shields.io/badge/license-GPL%20v3.0-red)

+## Hexagonal Architecture

+Hexagonal architecture, also known as ports and adapters architecture, is a design pattern used in software development.
+This architecture promotes the separation of concerns and allows the application to be independent from external agencies, such as user interfaces and databases.

+For more information, you can read about hexagonal architecture on [Wikipedia](https://en.wikipedia.org/wiki/Hexagonal_architecture_(software)).

+## Description
 This repository contains a Go application following the Hexagonal Architecture pattern.
 Below are the steps to set up and run the application locally.

 ## Prerequisites